8ta4/blog/drafts/Seeking a tool to automate my >10% reply rate outreach process without sacrificing quality.md

 I need help solving a problem that's causing burnout.

-My manual cold outreach process gets a >10% reply rate, but it's so time-consuming I burn out before 100 sends.
+My manual cold outreach process gets a >10% reply rate, but it's so time-consuming that I burn out before 100 sends.
 I have blueprinted a solution that requires two capabilities.

 First, a scraper.
 The approach is a CLI tool communicating with a companion browser extension via native messaging.
 This makes requests appear as real human activity.